 - Undergraduate Research - The Office of Scholarships and Fellowships

-- Sorensen Fellowship - for summer internships on ethics and peace
+- Sorensen Fellowship - for summer internships on ethics and social justice

 - Study Abroad Scholarships

-- Women’s & Gender Studies Grants & Prizes - Rapaporte Grante for Internships related to Women, Children or Gender
+- Women’s & Gender Studies Grants & Prizes - Rapaporte grant for internships related to Women, Children or Gender

 Below are some valuable resources for finding external funding opportunities, including grants and fellowships.